Erick Avari

-Erick Avari (born Nariman Erick Avari; 13 April 1952) is an Indian-American actor whose roles in science-fiction and action productions include Stargate (1994), Independence Day (1996), and The Mummy (1999), as well as the historical drama The Chosen (2019).
+Erick Avari (born Nariman Erick Avari; 13 April 1952) is an Indian-American actor whose roles in science-fiction and action productions include Stargate (1994), Independence Day (1996), and The Mummy (1999), as well as the biblical drama The Chosen (2019).

-Early life
+Early life and education

 Erick Avari was born on 13 April 1952 in Darjeeling, West Bengal, India, into a Parsi Zoroastrian family.
 His father, Erach Dinshaw Avari, ran two movie theatres, the Capital and the Rink.
 His early education was at the North Point School, which he attended as a day-scholar.
 He later studied at the College of Charleston.

 Avari is a member of the Avari-Madan family of Darjeeling and Calcutta.
 His great-great-grandfather was Jamshedji Framji Madan, one of the pioneers of Indian cinema.

 Career

 Avari is one of only two actors, along with Alexis Cruz, to appear in both the original Stargate movie and the continuing TV series Stargate SG-1 (three episodes).
 Before arriving in Los Angeles in 1991, his extensive work onstage garnered him praise from theater critics across America, most notably as Vasquez, in 'Tis Pity She's a Whore with Val Kilmer at the Joseph Papp Public Theater, and as Sir Richard at The Guthrie Theater's memorable production of The Screens.

 In the video game Zork Grand Inquisitor, he played Grand Inquisitor Mir Yannick, a ruthless dictator who serves as the game's main villain.
 He also appeared in The Librarian: Return to King Solomon's Mines.